 EAB Within the City of Manitowoc

 On July 26, 2017, the City of Manitowoc received confirmation from the Wisconsin Department of Natural Resources that Emerald Ash Borer (EAB) was detected in the City for the first time.
 EAB was confirmed in the 900 block of S. 20th St., and infested trees were seen on public and private property in the immediate vicinity.
-The City-owned trees will be removed by Parks crew in late fall/early winter when EAB is inactive.
+Most of the City-owned trees will typically be removed by Parks crews from late fall to early spring when EAB is inactive.

 Finding EAB in the City came as no surprise.
-Manitowoc County has been under quarantine for EAB since 2014, when infestations were found in neighboring Calumet and Sheboygan Counties.
+Manitowoc County was under quarantine for EAB since 2014, when infestations were found in neighboring Calumet and Sheboygan Counties.
 The first detection of EAB in Manitowoc County was on private property in the Town of Schleswig in 2016.

 EAB has been found to be nearly 100% fatal to untreated Ash trees.
-Property owners with Ash trees should keep a close watch for signs of possible EAB infestation: thinning of the canopy, D-shaped exit holes in the bark, new branches sprouting low on the trunk, cracked bark, and woodpeckers removing the bark to get to the insect larvae beneath it.
-Mountain Ash is not susceptible to the insect.
+Property owners with Ash trees should keep a close watch for signs of possible EAB infestation, such as thinning of the canopy, D-shaped exit holes in the bark, new branches sprouting low on the trunk, cracked bark, and woodpeckers removing the bark to get to the insect larvae beneath it.
+Mountain Ash, however, is not susceptible to the insect.